ufosc/Echo-Chat/README.md

 ---

 ## Overview
 Echo is an innovative messaging app that lets you connect with strangers within a specific geo-radius, enabling time and location-relevant chats; ideal for environments like lecture halls, libraries, or public events.
-With real-time messaging that doesn’t store conversations on servers, Echo emulates the spontaneity of in-person discussions.
-This repository is open to community collaboration and is divided into the frontend and backend.
+With real-time messaging that doesn’t store conversations on servers, Echo emulates the spontaneity of in-person conversations.
+This repository is open to community collaboration, and is divided into the frontend (React Native mobile app) and backend (Node.js server).

 ## Features
 - **Real-Time Messaging:** Engage in instant conversations.